 Dropbox is an affordable cloud storage platform that will fit most people’s budgets.

 Dropbox has several plans to choose from for individuals and teams.
-The Plus plan has 2TB of storage space and is $9.99 monthly when billed annually.
+The Plus plan has 2TB of storage space and is $9.99 per month when billed annually.
 The Standard plan is designed for smaller teams and costs $15 per user per month for three or more users.
-The Advanced plan ups this to 15TB per user (minimum of three users) and the Enterprise plan has unlimited storage space.
-The Advanced plan costs $24 per user per month, while the Enterprise plan is customizable and requires contacting sales.

 File Sharing

 When sharing folders with pCloud, you can create a shareable link or send an invite directly to the folder.
-With a folder link, you’ll have several options, including allowing downloads or uploads, setting an expiration date, or adding password protection.
-However, these are only available if you upgrade your plan.
+With a folder link, you’ll have several options, including allowing downloads or uploads, setting an expiration date or adding password protection.
+However, these are available only if you upgrade your plan.

 pcloud file sharing